 Employees are responsible to the Council through its senior managers and in many cases in carrying out their duties they also give advice to councillors.
 Mutual respect between employees and councillors is essential to good local government.
-Close personal familiarity between employees and individual councillors can damage this relationship and prove embarrassing to other employees and councillors and should therefore be avoided (see paragraph 4.1, page 4 - Standards of Behaviour, Impartiality and Conflicts of Interest, in relation to disclosing every potential conflict of interest).

-Employees should deal with councillors in a polite and efficient manner.
-They should not approach nor attempt to influence councillors out of personal motives and should report to an appropriate manager if a councillor attempts to pressurise them to deal with a matter outside of Council procedure or policy.
+Employees should deal with councillors in a polite, professional and efficient manner.
+They should not approach or attempt to influence councillors out of personal or contractual matters, for example, a potential regrading of their post but should use the existing employment procedures within the Council, for example, the Grievance Procedure.